 Step #1: Let yourself be sad.

 There are those breakups that are so bad that you will need a good cry and a pint (or two) of Ben & Jerry’s.
 Let yourself have what you need.
-(Hanging with Carrie, Charlotte, Samantha and Miranda will help too!)
+(Note: Hanging with Carrie, Charlotte, Samantha and Miranda will help too.)
 Let yourself go and let yourself obsess over every little detail of the breakup and the relationship.
 You will need to do this for yourself.
 You will need to allow your mind to take it all in so that by the time you get back up on your feet, you know how you feel.
 The most important thing to keep in mind when you’re going through this first phase is that you should only limit it to one weekend.
 If it is was a really long relationship, four days might be necessary.
 But that’s it.
 After you have your pity party, it’s time to start getting happy again and getting back on that horse called life.
 After all, no one wants to be sad any longer than they need to.
 Which brings us to step 2…

 Step #2: Then, cut out the sad stuff.

 Stop listening to that emo playlist on repeat.
 (Yes, that means taking a break from Adele.)
 Once you’ve cried your heart out, it won’t make you feel better to wallow in your own sadness any longer than you need to.
 If you do need some time to think about everything again, tell yourself you will spend 10 minutes thinking about it and then move on.
 This will allow your brain to “schedule” sad time and you will feel like you have control over the situation instead of feeling miserable 24/7.
 Everyone wants to be happy—even people who get their hearts broken—so it’s time to start now.
-Pump yourself up by turning on uplifting tunes, watc a great movie (one that doesn’t involve a sappy love story), or dive into an inspiring book.
-Also consider this: Your ex is the one who made you sad, so it might be a good idea to cut him out too.
+Pump yourself up by turning on uplifting tunes, watch a great movie (one that doesn’t involve a sappy love story), or dive into an inspiring book.
+Also consider this: If your ex is the one who made you sad in the first place, it might be a good idea to cut him out too.
 Try doing a 30-day “cleanse” where you promise yourself you will not have any contact with him.
 It will help you to realize how much you can stand on your own two feet while he realizes how much he hates not hearing from you.

 Step #3: Catch up on sleep.